MScholtes/Firewall-Manager/README.md

 App packet rules are stored as a SID and usually apply only to user accounts whose SIDs are stored in the export file.
 Those rules will normally not work on another computer since a SID is unique.
 ## Versions
+### 1.1.1 / 2022-01-04
+- export enum values as string instead of int to JSON files

 ### 1.1.0, 2020-12-12
 - new parameter -Policystore